LocalizTen/PEPPERED_LOCS/README.md

 ## Quick Q&A
 *Q*: Why is this repo empty?
-*A*: Not all text was captured for translation.
-If you want to help, please read the next question.
+*A*: Not all text was captured for translation, which why we don't have any translations yet.
+If you want to help us, please read the next question.

 *Q*: How can I help translate PEPPERED?
 *A*: I will let you know as soon as possible.